-- (i) IN GENERAL.-Each local educational agency receiving funds under this part shall implement an effective means of outreach to parents of English learners to inform the parents regarding how the parents can- - (I) be involved in the education of their children,; and - (II) be active participants in assisting their children to - (aa) attain English proficiency; - (bb) achieve at high levels within a well-rounded education;; and - (cc) meet challenging State academic standards expected of all students. - (ii) REGULAR MEETINGS.-Implementing an effective means of outreach to parents under clause (i) shall include holding, and sending notice of opportunities for, regular meetings for the purpose of formulating and responding to recommendations from parents of students assisted under this part or title III. - D) BASIS FOR ADMISSION OR EXCLUSION.-A student shall not be admitted to, or excluded from, any federally assisted education program on the basis of a surname or language-minority status. - (4) NOTICE AND FORMAT.-The notice and information provided to parents under this subsection shall be in an understandable and uniform format and, to the extent practica-ble, provided in a language that the parents can understand.
+- (i) IN GENERAL.-Each local educational agency receiving funds under this part shall implement an effective means of outreach to parents of limited English learners proficient students to inform the parents regarding how the parents can- - (I) be involved in the education of their children; and - (II) be active participants in assisting their children to- - (aa) attain English proficiency; - (bb) achieve at high levels in core academic subjects within a well-rounded education; and - (cc) meet challenging State academic achievement standards and State academic content standards expected of all students. - (ii) REGULAR MEETINGS.-Implementing an effective means of outreach to parents under clause (i) shall including include holding, and sending notice of opportunities for, regular meetings for the purpose of formulating and responding to recommendations from parents of students assisted under this part or title III. - (5) (D) BASIS FOR ADMISSION OR EXCLUSION.-A student shall not be admitted to, or excluded from, any federally assisted education program on the basis of a surname or language-minority status. - (2) (4) NOTICE AND FORMAT.-The notice and information provided in paragraph (1) to a parent or parents under this subsection of a child identified for participation in a language instruction educational program for limited English proficient children shall be in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.